porthd/timer/Documentation/ReadMe.md

 ## Attention

-8. November 2022: The Timer `RangeListTimer` und `PeriodListTimer` don`t work correctly.
+- ~~8.
+November 2022: The Timer `RangeListTimer` und `PeriodListTimer` don`t work correctly.~~
+- 27 Dezember 2022: The timer `RangeListTimer` and `PeriodListTimer` show work now.
+Unittest are defined and aproved the function of that timers.

 ## Motivation